 GoodData.CN is a self-hosted version of GoodData Cloud.
-It is purpose-built to scale with microservices and customers can deploy it in containers next to their data - whether it is in a public or a private cloud or on-premises.
+It is purpose-built to scale with microservices, and customers can deploy it in containers next to their data - whether it is in a public or private cloud or on-premises.
 GoodData connects to customer data sources and can be integrated with the user authentication setup.
 Thanks to the declarative APIs, whatever customers do and build with GoodData can be easily stored in a version control system.

-GoodData.CN follows the same development procedures as GoodData Cloud, including secure development policies and practices, requirements on access controls, segregation of duties, code review, static and dynamic code analysis, etc. The personnel involved in GoodData.CN development are subject to background checks and properly trained in GoodData policies, procedures, and information security best practices.
-They are also required to acknowledge the Employee Code of Conduct annually.
+GoodData.CN follows the same development procedures as GoodData Cloud, including secure development policies and practices, requirements on access controls, segregation of duties, code review, static and dynamic code analysis, etc.

 Infrastructure around the development, testing, and delivery of GoodData.
 CN is subject to the same controls and monitoring by GoodData personnel as the infrastructure for GoodData Cloud.
-The same requirements for any third-party tools or services also apply for the GoodData.CN as for the GoodData Cloud.
+The same requirements for any third-party tools or services that apply to GoodData Cloud also apply to GoodData.CN.